nestordemeure/breviarium/data/english.md

 ### Gaining Favor

 Identify your friend's interests and choose gifts that align with them.
-Suitable items include mathematics books, optical instruments, microscopes, sundials, various mirrors, and other curiosities, as well as treatises on the secrets of nature, such as those written by *Mizauld*.
+Suitable items include mathematics books, optical instruments, microscopes, sundials, various mirrors, and other curiosities, as well as treatises on the secrets of nature, such as those written by [Mizauld](https://en.wikipedia.org/wiki/Antonio_Mizauld).

 Speak with him often, consult him, and ask for his advice, then follow it.
 But never lay yourself so bare that if he becomes your enemy, he can use it against you.